Deploy Docker Compose applications with zero downtime using GitHub Actions

 ...

-1. Prepare the Docker agent by setting the target to our remote host and logging in using our ephemeral token
+1. Prepare the Docker command by setting the target to our remote host and logging into the GitHub Container Registry using our ephemeral token

 2. Adjust the compose.yaml file to deploy our created tag instead of latest.
 This allows us to rollback easily by retrying the deploy job of a previous workflow.